Springer fibers and Schubert points: The two column case

-\begin{lem} Let $T$ be a row-strict tableau of shape $\lambda$.
+\begin{lem} Let $T$ be a row-strict tableau of shape $\lambda$ with two columns.
 It is always possible to fill a row-strict diagram $T'$ according to the length of $w'_{i-1}$ for each $i$ before the gluing step.
-Moreover $c_i=c_i'$ or $c_i = c_i'+1$ for each $i$ before the gluing step, according to the following table: \end{lem}
+Moreover $c_i=c_i'$ or $c_i = c_i'+1$ for each $i$ up until the gluing step, according to the following table: \end{lem}

-\begin{proof} We start with the case when $i=n-1$.
+\begin{proof} We start with the case when $i=n$.
 After deleting a simple reflection from $w_{n-1}$ the box containing $n$ in $T'$ must move to a row above the row containing $n$ in $T$.
 Either both boxes are in the same column so $c_{n-1}=c_{n-1}'$ or the boxes are in different columns so $c_{n-1}=c_{n-1}'+1$.